kirstvh/kirstvh.github.io/README.md

 3. **Ask competency-based questions:** To discover the talents of your future colleague, it's best to ask open-ended questions.
 Focus on the candidate's past behavior.
 What have they done and how did they do it?
 Behavior from the past is a predictor of future behavior.
 Below is an overview of the types of questions that are suitable to ask during a job interview, as well as a list of competencies and the questions that can be used to assess these competencies.

-### Suitable Questions for a Job Interview

-- Open-ended questions, where the interviewee has the space to provide their own answer.
-Start questions with "how," "what," "which," "what makes," etc.
-- Follow-up questions, where you delve deeper into what has been said.
-For example, "I'd like to go back to... what exactly did you mean by that?" or "You mentioned earlier that you...
-Can you tell me more about that?"
-- Reflective questions, where the interviewer checks if they've understood correctly.
-For instance, "So, you're saying that..." or "If I understand you correctly, you think that..."
-- STAR questions, where behavior predicts behavior.
-Ensure the candidate provides a concrete example by discussing the Situation, Task, Action, Result, and Reflection.

-### Questions to Avoid During a Job Interview

-- Hypothetical questions, which prompt a hypothetical answer.
-- Leading questions, where the answer is suggested in the question itself.
-- Either/or questions, which force the interviewee to choose between multiple options.
-- Multiple questions asked at once, where only the last or easiest question gets answered.
-- Closed questions, which can be answered with a simple "yes" or "no".

-4. **Provide information about the position and entity:** The candidate is also there to gather information during a job interview.
+5. **Provide information about the position and entity:** The candidate is also there to gather information during a job interview.
 Therefore, explain the characteristics of the position, the conditions under which it is performed, and the main contacts the person will have.
 Be honest about the culture within your department and the context of your service, and dare to frame any difficulties.

-5. **Allow the candidate to ask questions:** Answer the candidate's questions briefly and to the point.
+6. **Allow the candidate to ask questions:** Answer the candidate's questions briefly and to the point.
 For questions about employment conditions (such as salary, insurance, etc.), refer to the HR department.
 Please always coordinate salary and start date with the selection advisor.

+## Inviting Candidates

+You may invite the candidates you wish to meet for a first interview yourself or you can rely on your selection advisor for this.

+- Inviting Yourself: When inviting candidates yourself, ensure that the purpose of the meeting is clear.
+Is it solely an interview, or do you also expect the candidate to undertake a case study?
+Of course, provide the day, location, and time.
+But don't forget to specify the end time as well.
+This allows candidates to organize themselves optimally.
+In any case, inform your selection advisor of the candidates who need to be notified that they will not be invited for further steps in the selection process.

+- Through the HR Department: If you enlist the HR department to invite candidates, we need a specific overview of the candidates (to be invited and rejected) at least 5 working days before the start of the first interview.
+Clearly state the purpose of the interview (with or without case/tests/preparation) and the time allocated to meet all candidates (e.g., 1/9/2022 from 9 am to 1 pm).
+Also, indicate how long you wish to meet each candidate (e.g., a minimum of 45 minutes per candidate).

+## Questions to avoid

+The following questions are best avoided during a job interview:
+- Hypothetical question: A hypothetical question is asked, leading to a hypothetical answer.
+For instance, if you have a difficult customer, what would you do?
+- Suggestive question: The answer is already implied in the question.
+You surely remain polite to the customer, right?
+- Alternative question: The interviewee is forced to choose between different alternatives.
+Do you involve your boss or do you resolve it yourself?
+- Cocktail question: Asking multiple questions in a row.
+Only the last or easiest question is typically answered.
+How would you... and what did you experience?
+And would you do it again like that?
+- Closed question: Questions that can be answered with a simple yes or no. Are you interested in this position?

 ## Biases